Last reviewed: September 29, 2022

-- Misoprostol 400mcg sublingually or vaginally every three hours until fetal and placental expulsion.
-Vaginal dosing is more effective than sublingual dosing for nulliparous women.
+- Misoprostol 400mcg buccally, sublingually or vaginally every three hours until fetal and placental expulsion.
+Vaginal dosing is more effective than other routes.

-- If the woman is stable and it is convenient for her to do so, providers should allow her at least four hours after fetal expulsion to expel the placenta before intervening.
+- If the individual is stable and it is convenient to do so, providers should allow at least four hours after fetal expulsion to expel the placenta before intervening.